pegler/django-thumbs/README.md

 ## ImageWithThumbsField Usage

-Add an ImageWithThumbsField to your model:
+Add an ImageWithThumbsField field to your model:

     photo = ImageWithThumbsField(upload_to='images', sizes=((125,125),(300,200),)

-To retrieve image URL, exactly the same way as with ImageField:
+You can retrieve the image URL exactly the same way as with ImageField:

     my_object.photo.url

-To retrieve thumbnails URL's just add the size to it:
+Thumbnail URLs just have the size appended to it:

     my_object.photo.url_125x125
     my_object.photo.url_300x200